-Domestic cyber criminals and nation-state attackers alike are capitalising on this time of uncertainty.
+Domestic cybercriminals and nation-state attackers alike are capitalizing on this time of uncertainty.
 Right now there are two major targets.
-The first is remote workers, and the second is companies who have received aid packages from the government.
+The first is remote workers, and the second is companies that have received aid packages from the government.

 Criminals are taking advantage of “enormously high public interest in information” on COVID-19: as can be seen by some very simple google trends searches.

 They know, as well as we do, the status of checks from the government or loans from banks.
-They are reading the same news about information on current pandemic restrictions.
+They are reading the same news about the information on current pandemic restrictions.
 In the first few weeks of the crisis, cybercriminals were hot to trot on setting up fake domains around COVID19 (as it is far too easy and far too cheap to do…see our training and coverage on phishing for more).
-The very real and understandable fear that we are processing on a national level from this unprecedented situation has provided a rich envionrment for criminals to createe a plethora of phoney and fraudulent websites.
-From claiming to sell personal protective equipment, faking it as charities working to raise money for patients or offering non-existant loans to the financially strained- you name it, they are exploiting it.
-It’s generally understood throughout history, in times of confusion, uncertainty, new processes, fear, and our very human need for information and security- for those bent on crime, tricks, destruction or deception- these events present a lucrative opportunity for cyber criminals – and they took it.
+The very real and understandable fear that we are processing on a national level from this unprecedented situation has provided a rich environment for criminals to create a plethora of phony and fraudulent websites.
+From claiming to sell personal protective equipment, faking it as charities working to raise money for patients, or offering non-existent loans to the financially strained- you name it, they are exploiting it.
+It’s generally understood throughout history, in times of confusion, uncertainty, new processes, fear, and our very human need for information and security- for those bent on crime, tricks, destruction, or deception- these eventspresent a lucrative opportunity for cybercriminals – and they took it.

-Here’s just one angle as a wake up call for midsize businesses and small scrappy underdogs who may not have access to (or the time to distill) enterprise level threat intelligence.
-There is organised cyber crime all over the world, but some of the dogs-and-cats-living-together kind of stuff is state sponsored.
+Here’s just one angle as a wake-up call for midsize businesses and small scrappy underdogs who may not have access to (or the time to distill) enterprise-level threat intelligence.
+There is organized cybercrime all over the world, but some of the dogs-and-cats-living-together kind of stuff is state-sponsored.

 “Over the past three years, the study concluded, North Korea has improved its ability to both steal and “mine” cryptocurrencies, hide its footprints in gaining technology for its nuclear program and cyber operations, and use the internet for day-to-day control of its government.”

-NSBA found that despite the increasing threats posed by cyberattacks, an astounding one in four small business owners have little to no understanding of the issue whatsoever.
+NSBA found that despite the increasing threats posed by cyberattacks, an astounding one in four small business owners has little to no understanding of the issue whatsoever.

 Dr. Jane LeClair, the Chief Operating Officer of the National Cybersecurity Institute noted in testimony to the House Committee on Small Business that: